MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-service-manager-integration-pack.md

 #### Setting up an Oracle ODBC Connection

 1. Configure an Oracle Net Service name using the Oracle Net Configuration Assistant.
-For more information on this step, refer to the relevant Oracle product documentation.
+For more information on this step, see the relevant Oracle product documentation.
 2. Open the ODBC Data Source Administrator Utility (32-bit).
 To access this utility, select **Start**, then **Run**, and then enter **\\Windows\\SysWOW64\\odbcad32.exe** in the **Open** box.
 Select **OK**.
 3. In the ODBC Data Source Administrator, select the **System DSN** tab.
 4. Select **Add**.